awsdocs/aws-doc-sdk-examples/swift/modules/SwiftUtilities/README.md

 The _SwiftUtilities_ package provides various tools and utility functions that are useful in sample code and in tests for those examples.

-The included utility functions are:
+The included utility functions are as follows:

 ## String